 Farley – The inspectors identified a Yellow finding having substantial safety significance of 10 CFR 50, Appendix B, Criterion XVI, Corrective Action, for the licensee’s failure to promptly identify and correct a condition adverse to quality which resulted in a Unit 2 residual heat removal containment sump suction valve failing to stroke full open during testing on April 29, 2006, and again on January 5, 2007.

+Saint Lucie- The NRC identified a non-cited violation of Title 10 Code of Federal Regulations (CFR) Part 50, Appendix B, Criterion III, "Design Control," for the licensee's failure to consider the impact of elevated ambient temperatures on motor operated valve (MOV) actuator output.
+The licensee entered the issue into the corrective action program and also evaluated the elevated ambient temperature effects on several affected station MOVs and determined the MOVs remained operable

 Examples of Information to Request for Inspection of MOVs: